davepinch/pinchy.cc/collections/_reality-checks/look-in-a-mirror.md

   - fun while tripping
   - lucid dreaming
 visualize-yourself:
-  - you are beautiful
+  - YOU ARE BEAUTIFUL
-  - you are strong
+  - YOU ARE STRONG
 ---